For the firms that carry it and the attorneys who do it every day.

 Building the Infrastructure

-While I was in college, my father was the victim of a violent crime.
-At trial, I watched the prosecutor, judge, and jurors handle evidence my family never touched.
+While I was in college, my father was murdered.
+At the trial, I watched the prosecutor, judge, and jurors handle evidence my family never touched.

-I asked myself two questions in that room that my career is devoted to answering.
-If the perpetrator hadn't been carrying the trauma underneath his breakdown — how might all our lives have been different?
+I walked out of that courtroom with two questions that have shaped my career.
+If the perpetrator's trauma hadn't driven his breakdown — how might all our lives have been different?
 And how do the attorneys carry this trauma exposure — case after case, day after day?

 Ratesha Berthier, LCSW